Welcome to the Division of Vascular Surgery

 SIU Vascular Surgeons have written numerous scientific articles and book chapters about these devices and techniques and regularly present our findings at national and international scientific meetings.
 Furthermore, as professors at Southern Illinois University School of Medicine, our faculty members participate in the education of medical students, surgery residents, and vascular surgery residents to train the next generation of Vascular Surgeons enrolled in our highly sought after ACGME-approved Vascular Surgery residency training program.
 As further testimony to our expertise in the field, the SIU Vascular Surgeons participate in writing and administering the national examinations that Vascular Surgeons are required to pass to attain Board Certification in Vascular Surgery, as well as the self-education exercises that Vascular Surgeons are required to participate in every three years to maintain their Board Certification.

 Offering comprehensive treatment of vascular disorders is meaningless if you are not able to diagnose the conditions properly in the first place.
-SIU Vascular Surgeons established, and still direct, the diagnostic Non-Invasive Vascular Laboratories at Memorial Medical Center and are responsible for the development of many of the tests in widespread use to diagnose vascular disease across America today.
+SIU Vascular Surgeons established, and still direct, the diagnostic Non-Invasive Vascular Laboratories at Springfield Memorial Hospital and are responsible for the development of many of the tests in widespread use to diagnose vascular disease across America today.
 Members of the SIU Vascular Surgery have held leadership positions in several of the Vascular Surgery professional societies and governing boards in American medicine and continue to remain active as leaders in our field.
 We are proud to offer world-class vascular care here in the heart of central Illinois.